trimble-oss/contribute/README.md

 ## Open & Inner Source Policy Compliance

 All repositories in the `trimble-oss` GitHub organization must conform to the [Open and Inner Source Publication Policies and Procedures](https://github.com/trimble-oss/oss-overseer/blob/main/Open%20and%20Inner%20Source%20Publication%20Policies%20and%20Procedures.md), which are maintained in the [oss-overseer](https://github.com/trimble-oss/oss-overseer) repository.

-### Key Requirements

-- **Security** — Public and internal repos must enable security advisories, Dependabot alerts, and secret scanning.
-Public repos must also enable code scanning.
-There must be zero critical or high vulnerabilities at all times.
-- **Content** — Public repos must include `SECURITY.md` and a `LICENSE` (from the approved list).
-All public and internal repos must have at least one maintainer-identity file (`MAINTAINERS.md` or `CODEOWNERS`).
-Repos should also include `README.md`, `CODE_OF_CONDUCT.md`, and `CONTRIBUTING.md`.
-- **Licensing** — Public repo licenses must be on the [approved list](https://docs.google.com/spreadsheets/d/1So3IvPqqb9hEhJEiihWUIreepKsOiv9Ti4ALmHfePi8/edit?usp=drive_link).
+See [Open and Inner Source Publication Policies and Procedures](https://github.com/trimble-oss/oss-overseer/blob/main/Open%20and%20Inner%20Source%20Publication%20Policies%20and%20Procedures.md) for detailed requirements.

 ### Automated Audits & Enforcement